AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Format:
 1. `view_appointment -a` view all appointments
-2. `view_appointment a:APPOINTMENTID1 [APPOINTMENTID2] [APPOINTMENTID3]` at least 1 ID to view
+2. `view_appointment a:APPOINTMENTID1 [APPOINTMENTID2] [APPOINTMENTID3]...` at least 1 ID to view

 Examples:
 * `view_appointment -a`
 * `view_appointment a:ABCDEF`

 **Note:**
-* Viewing appointment(s) by id allows multiple case-sensitive, id substrings separated by the space character " "
+* Viewing appointment(s) by ID allows multiple case-sensitive, ID substrings separated by the space character " "

 ### Editing an appointment : `edit_appointment`